lucasjoliveau/doc/en/applications/finance/accounting/customer_invoices/deferred_revenues.md

 new entry.
 Some fields are then automatically filled out, and the journal item is now listed under the **Related Sales** tab.

-![Deferred Revenue entry in Odoo Accounting](../../../../_images/deferred_revenues05.png)
+![Deferred Revenue entry in Konvergo ERP Accounting](../../../../_images/deferred_revenues05.png)

 Once done, you can click on _Compute Revenue_ (next to the _Confirm_ button) to generate all the values of the **Revenue Board**.
-This board shows you all the entries that Odoo will post to recognize your revenue, and at which date.
+This board shows you all the entries that Konvergo ERP will post to recognize your revenue, and at which date.

-![Revenue Board in Odoo Accounting](../../../../_images/deferred_revenues06.png)
+![Revenue Board in Konvergo ERP Accounting](../../../../_images/deferred_revenues06.png)

 #### What does “Prorata Temporis” mean?